- Open Access

 We thank Elad Sharon, MD, MPH, for study monitoring during the CTEP-sponsored part of the study and Julie Feurtado and Lacey James, CRNP, for collecting and reporting a portion of the study data and evaluating response.
 We also thank all the investigators who enrolled patients, the investigational site personnel, and the wider AstraZeneca and MedImmune teams involved.
 Medical writing support was provided by Arti Sikka, PhD (Real Science), and funded by Innate Pharma.

 MedImmune LLC, a wholly owned subsidiary of AstraZeneca, funded, administered, and sponsored the study.
 MedImmune designed the study in association with the authors and was responsible for collecting and analyzing the data.
 This publication was funded by Innate Pharma who obtained the rights to LUMOXITI from AstraZeneca in the USA, EU, Switzerland, and the UK.
+Open access funding provided by National Institutes of Health (NIH).

 Ethics approval and consent to participate